Chris015/Lassie/README.md

 ### Installing

-clone the project
+1. clone the project
-cd into the project folder
+2. cd into the project folder
-package with Maven using this command; mvn package create a configuration.yaml file in the same directory as the jar.
-There is an example configuration file in the readme which you can use. create a logging properties file in the same directory as the jar.
-There is an example properties file in the readme which you can use. run the jar with the following command
+3. package with Maven using this command; mvn package
+4. create a configuration.yaml file in the same directory as the jar.
+There is an example configuration file in the readme which you can use
+5. create a logging properties file in the same directory as the jar.
+There is an example properties file in the readme which you can use
+6. run the jar with the following command
 ```
  java -jar lassie-1.0-SNAPSHOT-shaded.jar
 ```